 Bundles

 Bundles allow you to combine multiple items into one sales package.
 They can be defined in the item master data as well as created on-the-fly in most sales documents.
-Bundles unfold their full potential for a clear structuring of sales documents in combination with Formatting and Sub-totals, which are also part of DYCE Easy Bundle Seller.
+A Bundle behaves like a product/item that consists of different components.
+Bundles unfold their full potential for a clear structuring of sales documents in combination with Formatting which is also part of DYCE Easy Bundle Seller.

 A bundle is a combination of individual components into a standalone product.
 It can be used in Sales Quotes and Sales Orders (from here on called sales documents).
 The price of the bundle is based on the prices of the components.
 Bundles can be used based on master data or created individually (on-the-fly).